kaliber5/ember-fastboot-addon-tests/README.md

 ### Specifying the Ember.js version

-By default the Fastboot app will be created with the same Ember.js version you have specified in your addon's `bower.json`.
+By default the FastBoot app will be created with the same Ember.js version you have specified in your addon's `bower.json`.
 But you can override this with an additional option:

     ember fastboot:test --ember-version <version>

-You can use any version you would also specify in your `bower.json`, e.g. `release` or `2.4.0`. *Note that Fastboot itself requires at least Ember.js 2.4!*
+You can use any version you would also specify in your `bower.json`, e.g. `release` or `2.4.0`. *Note that FastBoot itself requires at least Ember.js 2.4!*

 See `ember help fastboot:test` for additional options.

 ### Working with `ember-try`

 By default, addons use [`ember-try`][ember-try] to run tests against multiple versions of dependencies simultaneously on Travis CI.
-This system can also be leveraged to run your Fastboot tests in parallel with your browser tests.
+This system can also be leveraged to run your FastBoot tests in parallel with your browser tests.
 It just takes two small changes:

 #### 1. Update your `config/ember-try.js`